 Along with the 185,000 gallons of fresh water, there are two other features that help structure the habitat and entertain visitors.
 One feature is the dump tank that periodically releases a waterfall, creating waves for the penguins to bob in and helping to keep the water clean.
 Visitors can watch the waterfall up close through the tidal pool viewing window, located in the Education Center.
 Another feature is the blowhole, which occasionally shoots water in the air to cool off those who don’t mind getting wet.

 Just like Rock Island, the new Penguin Coast exhibit hosts morning and afternoon penguin feedings that visitors can watch.
 Additionally, there are also daily African Penguin keeper chats located at the exhibit.
 Click here for more information.

-Penguin Encounters, which begin in October 2014, are special behind-the-scenes tours of the Zoo’s new Penguin Embassy.
+Penguin Encounters, which began in October 2014, are special behind-the-scenes tours of the Zoo’s new Penguin Embassy.
 The tours give you a perfect chance for photo opportunities as you interact with the penguins up close.
 Click here to learn more about Penguin Encounters.